FDA-approved CAR T-cell Therapies

 YESCARTATM (axicabtagene ciloleucel)

-• For patients with the following conditions that have either not responded to or have relapsed following two or more lines of systemic therapy:
+• For adult patients with relapsed or refractory follicular lymphoma (FL) after two or more lines of systemic therapy.

 Patients will undergo an extensive evaluation to determine their eligibility for this highly specialized treatment.
 To learn more, please call 1-833-876-2227.